23 Ionosphere

 Ionosphere is like a transition region from neutral gas to plasma.
-Therefore, collisions as well as kinetic effects may become important.
-Section 6.8 presents some basic physics related to the collisional effect in the ionosphere.
+Therefore, collisions as well as kinetic effects gradually become important as go down from space.
+Section 9.8 presents some basic physics related to the collisional effect in the ionosphere.

 Electric fields associated with the viscous interaction and reconnection-driven plasma flow are transmitted along field lines to the ionosphere where they drive currents through the ionosphere.
 The high latitude FAC are known as region-1 currents, while the lower latitude currents are called region-2 currents.
 The ionospheric current connecting these two FAC systems flows parallel to the projected electric field and is called the Pedersen current.
 Since the Pedersen current flows through a resistive ionosphere in the direction of the electric field it causes Ohmic heating \(\mathbf{j}\cdot\mathbf{E}>0\).
 The two shells of FAC form a solenoid so that the magnetic perturbations they create are confined to the region between them and cannot be detected on the ground.
 Because of the interaction of the motion of ionized gases with the neutral atmosphere, the ions and electrons undergo different drift motion.
 Ions, due to higher collision rates with the neutral atmosphere, have a component of motion perpendicular to the \(\mathbf{E}\times\mathbf{B}\) drift direction, while the electrons generally follow \(\mathbf{E}\times\mathbf{B}\).
 The non-dissipative (\(\mathbf{j}\cdot\mathbf{E}=0\)) Hall current flows at right angles to both the electric and magnetic fields.
 The magnetic effects of the Hall current driven by the region-1 and 2 currents can be observed on the ground and are known as the DP-2 current system.1